alefunxo/BASOPRA_OpenBEERS/README.md

 # Setup
-To get this to work, you should create a conda environment using the `environment.yml` file.
+To get this to work, you should create a conda environment using the `environment.yml` file (or linux_environment.yml if linux based).
 ```bash
 conda env create -f environment.yml  # creates the basopra_clean environment
 ```